compadrejunior/typescript-course/Chapter-03/README.md

 tsc
 ```

 If not specified in the tsconfig.json file, TypeScript will output the .js files in the same directory of the source folder.
-This is intended to build multiple files without having to specify each single file name.

-We will see later how to specify compiling options.
+We will see later how we can  specify compiling options that will determine what to build and where to put our compiled code.

 ## The Watch Mode